 “My body is constantly having an allergic reaction.”

 This is my quick response when people ask what is mast cell activation syndrome (MCAS).
-However, this disease is NOT your typical IgE allergies.
+However, MCAS is caused by mutated mast cells, not mediated by antibodies (e.g. IgE) to specific allergens.

 Mast cells are our immune system’s first line of defense.
-Unfortunately, my mast cells can no longer appropriately determine and respond to threats.
+Unfortunately, when mast cells mutate they can lose their ability to appropriately identify and respond to threats.
 They overreact both in times of true danger and when they are not supposed to.

 Mast cells can wreak havoc on the entire body.

+Everyone has mast cells.
 Mast cells release hundreds of chemicals, such as histamine and prostaglandins, like grenades all over our bodies.
 These chemicals cause a variety of symptoms such as fatigue, insomnia, hives, migraine, IBS, bone pain, muscle weakness, vomiting, tachycardia, dizziness, PMDD, and anxiety.
 Symptoms can range in severity from discomfort to disability.
-Mast cell reactions can cause life-threatening complications, including anaphylaxis.
+In more severe cases, mast cell reactions cause life-threatening complications, including anaphylaxis.

 Certain foods, chemicals, and activities can make MCAS worse.

-My mast cells overreact to exercise, fragrances, sunlight, many foods ( FODMAPs, or salicylates), hot or cold temperatures, hormone fluctuations, and stress.
+Mutated mast cells can overreact to exercise, fragrances, sunlight, many foods (e.g. FODMAPs and salicylates), hot or cold temperatures, hormone fluctuations, and stress.
 High histamine foods are especially challenging when my histamine levels are already high.
 Everyone has different mast cell triggers.

 Tests can help diagnose MCAS.